swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 this structure is assigned as version node.
 Version is handled, when necessary, within the identifier portion of the OID, typically by assigning a new identifier.

+**Note**: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (DIGG) who now uses this OID arc for the Sweden Connect Technical Framework.

 <a name="assigned-identifiers"></a>
 ## 3. Assigned Identifiers